dock108/polymarket/REBRAND.md

-Absolutely — here’s a single self-contained Markdown document you can drop right into your repo (e.g. architecture.md).

-⸻

 # Polymarket + Sportsbook Edge Detection Architecture

 This system continuously ingests live and historical data from **Polymarket** and **TheOddsAPI**, stores hourly snapshots, converts Polymarket data into sportsbook-compatible structures, and eventually trains an ML model to confirm whether Polymarket offers a superior price after accounting for fees and slippage.